 There’s no doubt about it — shopping for laptops is hard.

-For that matter, there are plenty of other product names that all fall under the umbrella term "laptop."
+For that matter, plenty of other product names fall under the umbrella term "laptop."
 On the PC side, there are the thin and very light ultraportables, designed for mobility; very affordable Chromebooks, which run on Google’s operating system; and ultrabooks, Intel’s trademark, which combine both portability and high performance (albeit at a higher price).
 You might also see convertibles, or 2-in-1 devices that have touchscreens and can switch from laptop to tablet.

 For Apple users, the options are simpler — there’s the highly portable MacBook Air and the more powerful, but heavier and more expensive, MacBook Pro.
-This doesn’t mean the choice is easy, though, even if you know you want an Apple.
+This doesn’t mean the choice is easy, even if you know you want an Apple.
 Both models can be customized in a number of ways, from increasing processing speed to better graphics performance.

 So, given all these variables, how do you choose the best laptop?

 The first step is to be clear on what you’re hoping to do with it.
 For instance, if all you want is to stream videos and edit documents, one of the more affordable ultrabooks or Chromebooks is probably sufficient.
-Younger students attending virtual classes can easily get by with a Chromebook, which can handle video conferencing, streaming, and game apps.
+Younger students attending virtual classes can easily get by with a Chromebook, which can handle video conferencing, streaming and game apps.
 Some even have touchscreens and detachable keyboards, like the Lenovo Chromebook Duet.

-On the other hand, if what you need is a solid multitasker for a high schooler, college student, or someone working remotely, then invest in a full notebook or ultrabook with powerful enough CPU (Intel or AMD Ryzen 5 or better) to handle video conferencing, internet browsing, and document editing at the same time.
+On the other hand, if what you need is a solid multitasker for a high schooler, college student, or someone working remotely, then invest in a full notebook or ultrabook with a powerful enough CPU (Intel or AMD Ryzen 5 or better) to handle video conferencing, internet browsing and document editing at the same time.

 Here are some things to keep in mind before buying a laptop.

 • CPU.
 A computer’s Central Processing Unit (CPU), or its brain, influences how fast your computer will execute commands and process information.
-While there are plenty of computer brands on the market, at this point they all use variations of two CPU types — Intel and AMD.
+While there are plenty of computer brands on the market, at this point, they all use variations of two CPU types — Intel and AMD.

 Another important detail with CPUs is clock speed or, more commonly, Gigahertz (GHz).
 This determines how quickly the CPU can retrieve and interpret information.
 Higher GHz equals faster processor speed.
 For instance, a 4.10GHz processor has a faster clock speed than a 2.8GHz.

 • GPU for gaming.
 If you want to use your laptop for gaming, look at the GPU, or Graphics Processing Unit.
-There are two main GPUs companies, AMD and Nvidia, although Intel recently released the Xe Graphics.
+There are two main GPU companies, AMD and Nvidia, although Intel recently released the Xe Graphics.
 In order to play without too much lagging, you’ll need a graphics card of at least 6GB for gaming at 1080p resolution and 8GB for higher resolutions, like 4K.

 • Storage and RAM memory.
 There are two types of computer memory: RAM and storage.
 RAM is temporary memory computers use to store all the immediate information needed when you’re running programs or browsing the web.
 Storage refers to the hard drive, where all files (documents, videos, photos) are stored for the long haul.